mredar/code4lib-2014-PhantomJS-Selenium/README.md

     * Start Firefox, go to [http://www.seleniumhq.org/download/](http://www.seleniumhq.org/download/) to show people.
 But install from local file, then restart Firefox.

-* 5 min – Show the little test app, write a test using Selenium IDE, run in Firefox, translate to Python, make it actually test something useful.
+* 5 min - Mark - Show the little test app, write a test using Selenium IDE, run in Firefox, translate to Python, make it actually test something useful.

     * Start recording in Selenium IDE